Can’t Unzip Product

 Are you on a Mac?

 A common issue on Mac is that bigger files often won't unzip correctly.
-Either they aren't unzipping at all - or they unzip parts of the product.
-If you have this issue, we recommend that you use Keka.
+This is a Mac issue and there's nothing wrong with the file.
+Either they aren't unzipping at all giving you an error message - or they unzip parts of the file.
+If you have this issue, we recommend that you use Keka - a free unzipper for Mac.
 Alternatively, try the fix described here.

 Some archives will be split into parts.
 They will typically have numbered file extensions such as .z01 or .zx01, .z02 or .zx02, etc. If this is the case, simply download all the archives.
 Once the download is completed, start by extracting the first archive.
-This will start a domino effect and automatically extract all the subsequent archives.
+This will automatically extract all the other archives.

 7z file extension